 3 Ways to Improve Digestion By Stimulating Your Gut Brain Axis

 Try gargling water for 3-4 seconds at first.
 Ultimately, you want to work up to gargling for several minutes.
-If you start tearing, you basically are doing it right.
+If your eyes start tearing, you basically know that you are doing it right.

 Typically this will be quite difficult for those with a weak gut brain axis to accomplish at first.